schneimi/rpi-gulden/README.md

 ### Build the image

-Build the image from the Dockerfile location.
+Switch to the location of the Dockerfile to build the image.

 #### Build arguments

-Control the build with following build arguments.
+Use the following arguments to control the build.
 Override the default values on `docker build` using the `--build-arg` parameter.

 ```
 GULDEN_UID=1000                    - User id for Gulden process
 GULDEN_GID=1000                    - Group id for Gulden process
-GULDEN_PASSWORD=pipasswd           - Password for Gulden RPC
+GULDEN_PASSWORD=pipasswd           - Password for internal Gulden RPC communication
 GDASH_VERSION=1.02                 - G-Dash version in case a newer version is available
 GDASH_WEBLOCATION=http://localhost - The URL where G-Dash will be reachable
 APACHE_SERVER_NAME=localhost       - The Apache web server name

 ```

 #### Minimal build command

-This is the minimal build command for G-DASH v1.02 that sets a generated password.
+This is the minimal build command for G-DASH v1.02 that sets a generated password for the internal Gulden RPC communication.

 ```
 docker build --force-rm --tag schneimi/rpi-gulden \